Please Choose a Park:

 Heavy Artillery Demonstration

-The artillery at Fort Delaware could fire over 40,000 pounds of iron in 30 minutes at an enemy ship, but never did fire a shot in anger.
-Come see our real 8-inch Columbiad - the second largest Civil War cannon still fired in the United States.
+The artillery at Fort Delaware had a lot of firepower, but never did fire a shot in anger.
+Come see our real 8-inch Columbiad - one of largest Civil War cannons still fired in the United States.
 Learn what the fort's guns could do and how a crew fired this giant.

 Heavy Artillery Drill

 For eight years this has been one of visitors' favorite programs.
 In this totally interactive program, recruits are drafted from the audience for the heavy artillery drill at Fort Delaware.
-Under the watchful eye of the officer, these new recruits will learn to handle the implements required to load and fire our 32-pounder gun.
+Under the watchful eye of a solder, these new recruits will learn to handle the implements required to load and fire our 32-pounder gun.

 Captain G. S. Clark: Feeding Fort Delaware

 Meet Captain Clark, Commissary Officer for Fort Delaware.
-It is his job to make sure that all the soldiers, both garrison and the prisoners, get fed the proper amount.
+It is his job to make sure that all the soldiers, both garrison and the prisoners, are properly fed.
 This is a monumental task since the fort is on an island with no drinkable water.

 Reverend Isaac Handy: Rebel with a Cause